Last updated: June 2026

 1. What is the best payroll platform for paying global teams in local currency?

 Yes.
 Workers can choose local currency, USDC, USDT, other supported cryptocurrencies, or a hybrid split, and they can change their withdrawal currency every cycle.
+More than half of all worker withdrawals on Rise are now taken in stablecoins.

 3. Can employers choose a contractor's payout currency on Rise?

 Employers can fund payroll using USD via bank transfer or USDC/USDT via a crypto wallet, and Rise handles the conversion workflow as needed.
+This lets teams pay from a mix of bank rails and crypto treasuries without managing two systems.